 Company: Sugarloaf Crush

-Sugarloaf Crush is an ultra-premium service winery, located in California’s Sonoma County, specializing in custom crush winemaking services.
-We provide a state-of-the art winemaking facility where our world-renowned consulting or owner winemakers craft their wines.
+Sugarloaf Crush is a premier, small-lot custom crush service winery, located in California’s Sonoma County.
+We provide a state-of-the art winemaking facility and a dedicated staff to support our world-renowned consulting or owner winemakers in crafting their ultra-premium wines.

 We process 35 different grape varietals, from the classical to not-so-classical varieties, representing 48 different American Viticultural Areas.
 Our clients contract some of the most sought-after fruit sources in California, including Pinot noir from eclectic vineyards in the Russian River Valley and Sonoma Coast as well as Cabernet Sauvignon from the world-famous Beckstoffer To Kalon Vineyard in Napa Valley.

-We invite enthusiastic individuals passionate about wine and dedicated to making wines of exceptional quality, to join us in the role of Harvest Intern for the 2022 harvest.
-This is a very comprehensive internship and a rare opportunity to work hands-on with a wide variety of small-lot wines and be exposed to a myriad of different winemaking techniques.
+We invite enthusiastic individuals who are passionate about wine and dedicated to making wines of exceptional quality to join us in the role of Harvest Intern for the 2023 harvest.
+This is a very comprehensive internship and a rare opportunity to be in close company with multiple winemakers, work hands-on with a wide variety of small-lot wines and be exposed to a myriad of different winemaking techniques.